Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-To make attention more faithful to model predictions, recent studies have started exploring ways to remedy the flaws of the interpretation. \citet{tutek_staying_2020} argue that a problem with the current interpretation is that attention weights are assigned to \textbf{hidden states} (in intermediate layers) instead of \textbf{input representations} (in the initial layer), but we nevertheless interpret attention weights as the importance of the corresponding input feature.
-In fact, hidden states may have already mixed in information from other input features.
-To fix this, the authors introduce two regularization techniques: weight tying, which minimizes the distance between hidden states and their corresponding input representation; and an auxiliary Masked Language Modeling (MLM) task, which decodes input representations from their corresponding hidden state.
+(a) \textbf{Information mixing}: Attention weights are assigned to \textbf{hidden states} (in intermediate layers) instead of \textbf{input features} (in the initial layer), but we nevertheless interpret attention weights as the importance of the corresponding input feature.
+In fact, hidden states have already mixed in information from other input features \cite{tutek_staying_2020}.

+(b) \textbf{Locality}: Existing methods mostly focus on attention weights in a single layer (often the final) from a single position (often the special token [CLS]), but this fails to capture the big picture of how the information flows globally \cite[][i.a.]{pascual_telling_2021}.

+(c) \textbf{Intrinsic lack of causality}: Attention weights are simply not designed to have any causal connection with the prediction, and thus cannot provide a faithful explanation alone, but need to be tied to other explanation methods \cite[][i.a.]{mylonas_attention_2022}.

+Recent studies have started exploring ways to remedy each of these potential flaws in order to make attention more faithful.

+To address the issue of (a) information mixing, \citet{tutek_staying_2020} introduce two regularization techniques.
+The first is weight tying, which minimizes the distance between intermediate hidden states and their corresponding input features.
+The second is an auxiliary Masked Language Modeling (MLM) task, which decodes input representations from their corresponding hidden state.
 Both techniques aim to make hidden states more representative of input representations.
-Experiments show that they effectively increase the influence of modifying the attention distribution on model predictions. \citet{hao_self-attention_2021} explore an alternative path by combining attention with backpropagation-based methods, which we will revisit in Section~\ref{section:backprop_methods}.
-Their proposed Attention Attribution approach greatly eliminates uninformative connections in the vanilla attention weights\footnote{For example, a lot of tokens attend most to [SEP], a special token to mark the sentence boundary.} and strengthens connections that contribute to the final prediction.
-With the new attention distribution, the authors are able to prune attention heads without much contribution, construct reasoning dependency graphs, and generate adversarial examples to attack models.
+Experiments show that they effectively increase the causal influence of attention modification on model predictions, thus improving faithfulness.